dev-mikel/insurance-analytics/README.md

 ## Documentation Index

-Supporting documentation is available in `/docs`:
+The following supporting documentation will be available in `/docs` *in next updates* of this repository:

 * `architecture.md` — System architecture
 * `pipeline.md` — Pipeline execution flow